-During the examination, and in the review of documentation, the Examiner and/or Department staff noted the following observations:
+During the examination, and in the review of documentation, the Examiner and/or Department staff made the following observations:

-- 1. The ExpressVote XL and ExpressVote 2.1 doesn't intuitively allow a voter to deselect all candidates after straight party voting if there is an eligible candidate selected by straight party vote.
-This will make it difficult for a voter to vote for no candidate in a contest after voting straight party.
-The system presents the voter with a pop-up message suggesting that the voter cannot deselect all candidates when using the straight party option to mark the ballot.
-The voter must undo their straight party selection and mark individual contests if they intend to cast a "no vote" in a contest. - 2.
-The system presented for examination had undervote warnings turned on for straight party contest on ExpressVote XL and ExpressVote 2.1.
-This may make the voter believe that there is a need to make a selection in that contest. - 3.
-ES&S EVS 6021 does not support cumulative voting. - 4.
+- 1. EVS 6030 does not support cumulative voting. - 2.
 The system allows a configuration on ExpressVote 2.1 as tabulator where the voter can proceed to cast a vote without reviewing the paper ballot.
 If the system is configured to do so, the voter after reviewing the ballot on the ExpressVote 2.1 screen, can cast the ballot.

 With this configuration, the voter doesn't have the opportunity to verify the paper ballot before casting the vote.
+This is not a permitted configuration in Pennsylvania.

-- 5. The ExpressVote XL can be configured without the vote summary and review screen. - 6.
-The Functional Examiner noted that ExpressVote XL must be configured to print terminal level reports to be compliant with the requirements mandated by 25 P.S. § 3031.7(16) when only one device is used at a polling place. - 7.
-The configuration of the system complying with the Pennsylvania Election Code requirements including the PA method will require the use of appropriate selections of configurable parameters. - 8.
-The USB devices and other portable media used with the voting system components need to be reformatted or replaced with new media before every Election use.
-The vendor recommendations only suggest a reformat, but doesn't specify that it needs to be a full reformat.
+- 3. The ExpressVote XL can be configured without the option for voter to review the machine-marked paper ballot.
+This is not a permitted configuration in Pennsylvania. - 4.
+The Functional Examiner noted that ExpressVote XL must be configured to print terminal level reports to be compliant with the requirements mandated by 25 P.S. § 3031.7(16) when only one device is used at a polling place. - 5.
+The USB devices and other portable media used with the voting system components needs to be reformatted, or new before use in an Election.